vangav/vos_backend/src/com/vangav/backend/content/README.md

 > **why content checking?** this sub-package is needed for verifying vangav backend generator config files and vangav mighty solution files

-> **why content formatting?** this sub-package is needed for formatting generated java code, cql scripts and phriction wiki files
+> **why content formatting?** this sub-package is needed for formatting generated java code, cql scripts and phriction wiki files; for example a controller's name would be `lower_under` as a package name, `CamelCase` as a class name, `lowerCamelCase` as a variable name, ...

 > **why content generation?** generating random content (strings, numbers, emails, ...) are useful in various cases like generating test data, security tokens, ...